Akshat504/APP/README.md

 # APP
-This is a flask app with many routes.
+This is a basic flask app with many routes.

 flask blueprints also register here. error handling, request method.